iguissouma/chutney-kotlin-dsl/README.md

 ## DO IT IN CODE {"NOT": "JSON"}

-This repository aims to add a kotlin flavor for writing chutney scenarios.
+This repository aims to add a kotlin flavor for writing and executing chutney scenarios.

 ## Why?